-16 PROCEDURE FOR MANAGING ALLEGATIONS OF ABUSE MADE AGAINST EDUCATIONAL ESTABLISHMENT STAFF MEMBERS AND VOLUNTEERS
+13 PROCEDURE FOR MANAGING ALLEGATIONS OF ABUSE AGAINST STAFF

-- 16.1 Our aim is to provide a safe and supportive environment which secures the well being and very best outcomes for the children at our school.
-We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made. - 16.2 Allegations sometimes arise from a differing understanding of the same event, but when they occur they are distressing and difficult for all concerned.
-We also recognise that some allegations are genuine and there are some adults who deliberately seek to harm or abuse children. - 16.3 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
-We will always ensure that the procedures outlined in Part 4 of Keeping Children Safe in Education September 2019 are adhered to and will follow the flowchart in Appendix C. - 16.4 If an allegation is made or information is received about an adult who works in our school which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the headteacher immediately.
+- 13.1 Within this document the term staff should be broadly read as any adult working within the school, whether directly employed, providing a contracted service, a one off service such as a supply teacher or a volunteer. - 13.2 Our aim is to provide a safe and supportive environment which secures the well being and very best outcomes for the children at our school.
+We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made. - 13.3 Allegations sometimes arise from a differing understanding of the same event but, when they occur, they are distressing and difficult for all concerned.
+We also recognise that some allegations are genuine and there are some adults who deliberately seek to harm or abuse children. - 13.4 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
+We will always ensure that the procedures outlined in Part 4 of Keeping Children Safe in Education September 2020 and Pan Sussex Procedures are adhered to and will follow the flowchart in Appendix D. - 13.5 If an allegation is made or information is received about an adult who works in our school which indicates that they have behaved or may have behaved in a way that indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the headteacher immediately.
 Should an allegation be made against the headteacher, this will be reported to the Chair of Governors.
-In the event that neither the headteacher nor Chair of Governors are not contactable on that day, the information must be passed to and dealt with by either the member of staff acting as headteacher or the Vice Chair of Governors. - 16.5 The headteacher or Chair of Governors will follow the flowchart in Appendix C. No member of staff or the governing body will undertake further investigations before receiving advice from Single Point of Advice or LADO. - 16.6 Any member of staff or volunteer who does not feel confident to raise their concerns with the headteacher or Chair of Governors should follow the flowchart in Appendix C and make the appropriate contact direct. - 16.7 Supporting people: - The school together with Children's Social Care and the police, if they are involved, will consider the impact on the child concerned and provide support as appropriate. - The headteacher will ensure that the child and family are kept informed of the progress of the investigation.
+In the event that neither the headteacher nor Chair of Governors are not contactable on that day, the information must be passed to and dealt with by either the member of staff acting as headteacher or the Vice Chair of Governors.

+- 13.6 The headteacher or Chair of Governors will follow the flowchart in Appendix C. No member of staff or the governing body will undertake further investigations before receiving advice from Single Point of Advice or LADO. - 13.7 Any member of staff or volunteer who does not feel confident to raise their concerns with the headteacher or Chair of Governors should follow the flowchart in Appendix C and make the appropriate contact direct.